YuqiZhang2020/SEAD/README.md

 # Data preparation
 Download [Action Genome annotations](https://drive.google.com/drive/folders/1LGGPK_QgGbh9gH9SDFv_9LIhBliZbZys) and place them under ./annotations/.

-Create the following three directories and files under the ./data/ directory:
+Create the following three directories and corresponding files under the ./data/ directory:

 * __corpus__:
 This directory stores the corpus files for all objects.
 The corpus for each object is a file named "object.txt", such as "sofa.txt", in which, each line corresponds to a spatial-contact event sequence for a video (starting with "*" and ending with "#").